Introduction of Balance Sheet Equation

 - Equity: Owners’ investments in the business.

-- Shows the company’s liquidity, leverage, Financial capacity, growth:
+- Shows the company’s liquidity, leverage, Financial capacity, and growth:

 - Liquidity: The balance sheet reflects how the company can pay its short-term obligations.

-- Leverage: How much the company’s activities are financed by debt and whether the company can pay off this debt or not.
+- Leverage: How much the company’s activities are financed by debt and whether the company can pay off this debt.

-- Financial Capacity: The balance sheet shows the financial capacity of the firm and how assets are financed, the ability to pay off its debts, the efficiency of turning assets into revenue and cash management.
+- Financial Capacity: The balance sheet shows the firm’s financial capacity and how assets are financed, the ability to pay off its debts, the efficiency of turning assets into revenue, and cash management.

-- Growth: Overall view of the balance sheet shows how the company is performing over a period.
-Ability to generate returns through various assets, which are financed by equity and debt.
+- Growth: Overall view of the balance sheet shows how the company performs over time.
+Ability to generate returns through various assets financed by equity and debt.

 Advantages